Share

 • You must bring your own interpreter if you need one and complete Form G-1256.
 Your interpreter must be at least 18, speak your language and English fluently, and not be involved in your case.

-Information for green card holders
+Information for Green Card holders

 lawyer reviewing information